-If an item of information raises a SNQ of at least one claim of the patent, then a substantial new question of patentability is present, unless the same question of patentability has already been decided by: (A) a final holding of invalidity, after all appeals, by a federal court, or (B) by the Office in a previous or pending examination or review of the patent.
-A "previous or pending examination or review" of the patent is: (A) the original examination of the application which matured into the patent; (B) the examination of the patent in a reissue application that has resulted in a reissue of the patent; (C) the examination of the patent in an earlier pending or concluded reexamination or supplemental examination of the patent; (D) the review of the patent in an earlier pending or concluded post-grant review, inter partes review, or covered business method review of the patent; or (E) any other contested proceeding within the Office that involved the patent.
+If an item of information raises a substantial new question of patentability (SNQ) for at least one claim of the patent, then a substantial new question of patentability as to the claim is present, unless the same question of patentability has already been: (A) decided in a final holding of invalidity by a federal court in a decision on the merits involving the claim, after all appeals; (B) decided in an earlier concluded examination or review of the patent by the Office; or (C) raised to or by the Office in a pending reexamination or supplemental examination of the patent.
+Issues involving 35 U.S.C.
+325(d) must be referred to the Director of the CRU.
+An "earlier concluded examination or review" of the patent is: (A) the original examination of the application which matured into the patent; (B) the examination of the patent in a reissue application that has resulted in a reissue of the patent; (C) the examination of the patent in an earlier concluded reexamination or supplemental examination of the patent; (D) the review of the patent in an earlier concluded trial by the Patent Trial and Appeal Board, such as a post-grant review, inter partes review, or covered business method review of the patent; or (E) any other contested proceeding, which has been concluded and which involved the patent.

-For example, the same question of patentability may already have been decided if the Office has previously considered, in an earlier examination of the patent, the same question of patentability based on the same prior art.
+For example, the same question of patentability may already have been decided if the Office has previously considered, in an earlier concluded examination or review of the patent, the same question of patentability based on the same prior art.
 See In re Recreative Technologies, 83 F.3d 1394, 38 USPQ2d 1776 (Fed.
 Cir.
 1996).
-Prior art which has been cited or considered by the Office is referred to, for the sake of expediency, as "old art," as coined by the Federal Circuit in its decision in In re Hiniker, 150 F.3d 1362, 1365-66, 47 USPQ2d 1523, 1526 (Fed.
+Prior art which has been cited or considered by the Office is referred to, for the sake of expediency, as "old art," as coined by the Federal Circuit in its decision in In re Hiniker, 150 F.3d 1362, 1365-66, 47 USPO2d 1523, 1526 (Fed.
 Cir.
 1998).
-Reliance on old art does not necessarily preclude the existence of a SNQ that is based exclusively on that old art.
+Reliance on old art does not necessarily preclude the existence of a substantial new question of patentability (SNQ) that is based exclusively on that old art.
 See Public Law 107-273, 116 Stat.
 1758, 1899-1906 (2002), which expanded the scope of what qualifies for a SNQ.
 Determinations on whether a SNQ exists in such an instance shall be based upon a fact-specific inquiry done on a case-by-case basis.
-For example, a SNQ may be based solely on old art where the old art is being_presented/viewed in a new light, or in a different way, as compared with its use in the earlier examination(s), in view of a material new argument or interpretation presented in the request.
+For example, a SNQ may be based solely on old art where the old art is being presented/viewed in a new light, or in a different way, as compared with its use in the earlier concluded examination(s) or review(s), in view of a material new argument or interpretation presented in the request.

-The answer to the question of whether a SNQ exists, and therefore whether reexamination may be ordered, is decided by the Central Reexamination Unit (CRU), under the authority delegated by the Director of the USPTO.
+The answer to the question of whether a substantial new question of patentability (SNQ) exists, and therefore whether reexamination may be ordered, is decided by the Central Reexamination Unit (CRU), under the authority delegated by the Director of the USPTO.